French parliament backs main clause in gay marriage law

 Deputies voted 249-97 to back the clause eliminating opposite gender as a condition of the right to marriage.

-The draft law, the first major social reform of Francois Hollande's presidency, has sparked major protests.
+The draft law, the first major social reform of Francois Hollande's presidency, has sparked major protests in France.

 Several hundred thousand people massed at the Eiffel Tower in Paris last month to protest against the plan.

-In Paris, around a thousand people holding placards saying "We are all born of a man and a woman" gathered near the Invalides monument, not far from the parliament building, a few hours after the deputies' vote.

-Protesters in the south-eastern town of Lyon assembled outside the town hall to voice their opposition to same-sex marriage but also medically assisted procreation and surrogate motherhood, which are not included in the draft law.

-More than 5,000 amendments have been presented for the bill, which deputies began debating on Tuesday.
+More than 5,000 amendments have been presented for the reform bill, which deputies began debating on Tuesday.

 The debate is expected to last two weeks.